shudayi/SpectroEase-V1.0/README.md

 └── translations/           # Multi-language support
 ```

-**Implementation and platform**: SpectroEase is implemented in **Python 3.11.9** using scientific libraries (NumPy, pandas, SciPy, scikit-learn, Matplotlib) with a desktop GUI built on **PyQt5**.
-The current distribution targets **Windows**: a **standalone executable (.exe)** bundles all dependencies for double‑click use, while a source build remains available for Python users.
+Implementation and platform: SpectroEase is implemented in Python 3.11.9 using scientific libraries (NumPy, pandas, SciPy, scikit-learn, Matplotlib) with a desktop GUI built on PyQt5.
+The current distribution targets Windows: a standalone executable (.exe) bundles all dependencies for double-click use, while a source build remains available for Python users.

-**Workflow orchestration**: Operators progress systematically through **data loading and partitioning → preprocessing → feature selection → model selection (with hyper‑parameter optimization) → evaluation**.
-Intermediate results are passed via a **shared in‑memory buffer**.
-A **task detector** examines the target variable to determine qualitative vs quantitative analysis and triggers the corresponding pipeline.
-The system can store validated models locally and optionally generate standardized **PDF** reports that document datasets, algorithms, hyper‑parameters, metrics, and figures.
+Workflow orchestration: Operators progress through data loading and partitioning → preprocessing → feature selection → model selection (with hyper-parameter optimization) → evaluation.
+Intermediate results are passed via a shared in-memory buffer.
+A task detector examines the target variable to determine qualitative vs quantitative analysis and triggers the corresponding pipeline.
+The system can store validated models locally and optionally generate standardized PDF reports with datasets, algorithms, hyper-parameters, metrics, and figures.

 ---